After a Natural Disaster

 - Move away from the building.

 - Call the Fire Department.
 Dial 911 and give as much specific information as possible.
+Stay on the phone unless instructed otherwise.

 - Do not try to put out a serious fire yourself.
 Leave the building and wait for the fire department.